kimmknight/raweb/frontend/docs/(administration)/publish-resources/index.md

    <InfoBar severity="attention">
       If you do not see the <b>Edit RDP file</b> button, make sure the <b>Use a dedicated collection for RemoteApps in the registry instead of the global list </b> policy is set to <b>Disabled</b> or <b>Not configured</b>.
    </InfoBar>
 5. You will see a dialog where you can edit supported RDP file properties.
-Properties related to settings that are available in the main RemoteApp porperties dialog are disabled in this dialog.
+Properties related to settings that are available in the main RemoteApp properties dialog are disabled in this dialog.
 If you want to test the properties before you save them, click the **Download** button to download a test RDP file.\
    <img width="580" alt="" src="./rdp-file-properties-editor.webp" />
    <InfoBar severity="information" title="Tip">
       Place your mouse cursor over each property label to view a description and possible values.